(Disclosure: Some of the links below may be affiliate links)

-We will see a few things in detail before I go over the ETFs that form the best ETF portfolios for Switzerland.
+We will see a few things in detail before I review the ETFs that form the best ETF portfolios for Switzerland.

 A good ETF Portfolio for Switzerland should have some domestic stocks.
 This allocation will be your home bias.

 The main reason for this is related to currency.
 Since the Swiss Franc is a stable currency, other currencies tend to depreciate against the Swiss Franc.
-If your entire portfolio is in USD, you may lose a lot of value.
+If your entire portfolio is in USD, you may lose much value.
 So having an ETF in your local currency will help you.

 Of course, you could hold only Swiss stocks in Swiss francs, and you will not have this issue.
 But having only Swiss stocks is not a great idea.
 A lot of Swiss companies are exporting to other countries.
 It means their performance is subject to currency exchanges.

 The Swiss stock market is tiny, about 2.5% of the world’s stock market.
 So do you want to bet your entire portfolio on 2.5% of the world?